REGOVAR/Pirus/docs/installation_guide.md

     # newgrp lxd
     # lxd init

-If you have choosen to run Pirus in a LXC contrainer, you have to configure it with `lxd init`:
+You have to configure LXD with `lxd init`:
 * Name of the storage backend to use (dir or zfs): dir
-* Would you like to have your containers share their parent's allocation (yes/no): yes
-* Would you like LXD to be available over the network (yes/no): yes
+* Would you like LXD to be available over the network (yes/no): no
-* Address to bind LXD to (not including port): all
-* Port to bind LXD to: 8443
-* Trust password for new clients: password
-* Do you want to configure the LXD bridge: no
+* Do you want to configure the LXD bridge: yes
+* Would you like to setup a network bridge for LXD containers now?
+Yes
+* Bridge interface name: (keep default)
+* Would you like to setup an IPv4 subnet?
+Yes
+* IPv4 address: (keep default)
+* IPv4 CIDR mask: (keep default)
+* First DHCP address: (keep default)
+* Last DHCP address: (keep default)
+* Max number of DHCP clients: (keep default)
+* Do you want to NAT the IPv4 traffic?
+No
+* Do you want to setup an IPv6 subnet?
+No

 Add an user account for Pirus and allow it to use lxd: